 Today, several metaverses already exist or are being developed; the two most well-known are Decentraland and The Sandbox.
 These worlds are built on the Ethereum blockchain and allow users to purchase property, trade NFTs, build homes, and interact with other users.

 Internationally, a few well-known companies and state institutions have opened branches in the metaverse.
-However, in Switzerland, the number of prominent companies and organisations venturing into this new space has room for growth.
+However, in Switzerland, by end of 2022 the number of prominent companies and organisations venturing into this new space was very small.

 Pioneering positive impact in the metaverse and beyond

 With the opening of metaverse branches in Decentraland (coordinates: -38,120 & -38,121) and The Sandbox (coordinates: -34,-124), Pro Senectute beider Basel aims to set an example as a pioneering non-profit that encourages the older generation to navigate technological advances with autonomy.
 Older people, including those with disabilities, have the opportunity to have experiences in the metaverse that would be beyond their reach in real life.
 Secondly, with a metaverse presence, Pro Senectute beider Basel aims to position its services among people entering the respective age segment soon.
 The metaverse presence should complement the charity’s activities in the real world.

 Stepping into the metaverse is the beginning of a long-term vision.
 In the future, a virtual centre could deliver courses to older people while promoting integration, reducing social isolation, and enabling learning opportunities.
 There will be many opportunities to utilise the metaverse to uplift vulnerable populations, bridge cultural divides, and achieve a positive impact.
 Forward-thinking nonprofits like Pro Senectute beider Basel are setting a shining example of how metaverse ventures can influence the greater good.